eoseoul/eos-ramcost/README.md

 # `eos-ramcost` contracts

 Two contracts, `eosio.token.ramcost` and `eosio.system.ramcost` for adjusting during boot.
-It is tested on master branch of eos-mainnet repo only. **`wasm` included.**
+It is tested on master branch of eos-mainnet repo only.
+And **`wasm` included.**

 # Codes

+Original `eosio.token` and `eosio.system` is from master branch of eos-mainnet repo.
+* commit id : `464b687e684290beee6a37c3521f3181216700e8`

 ## `eosio.token.ramcost` contract